Inverted/tasbot_eyes/README.md

 ## Create color palette
 To create a color palette (not implementet yet), you can either:
-* Use the *tasBot Eye Color Analyzing Uniquified Search Engine (BECAUSE)* from here: https://github.com/R3tr0BoiDX/because
+* Use the *tasBot Eye Color Analyzing Uniquified Search Engine (BECAUSE)* from here to create a color palette based on an image: https://github.com/R3tr0BoiDX/because
 * Paste the desired hex colors into a plain text document **WITHOUT** the leading '#'.
 For example, a valid entry for a pale red would be "E78587" (no '#' in front).
 BECAUSE creates `.tasbotPalette` files, but thats not needed.